Apalaciosvillagomez/Customer-Support-Analysis-/README.md

 ### Findings

-It's clear that fridays being the firt weekend day is the day with most complaints.
+  It's clear that Fridays being the first weekend day is the day with most complaints.

 ## Avg response time by company